Zaanlandia

 Editing cans

-Tinplate with embossing (embossing)
+Tinplate with embossing

-The best known technique to give a chic look to your look with a simple operation is embossing (also known as embossing or embossing).
+The best-known technique to give a chic look to your look with a simple operation is embossing (also known as embossing or embossing).
 By means of a custom-made stamp, a relief is stamped into the can material.
 Often that is a logo, but it can also be an image or piece of text.
 In certain cases, embossing on the hull, lid or bottom is also possible in combination with printed matter.
 We can work in different depths and are able to apply both inward and upward embossing.

 Tin with hinges